-Certification information for equipment tested and certified to the most current revision of UL 1741 and its supplement SA by a non-NRTL shall be provided by the manufacturer, or vendor, to the contacts listed on the Department of Public Service website for review before final acceptance and posting under the certified equipment list.
+Certification information for equipment tested and certified to the most current revision of UL 1741, including UL 1741 SB, with settings as specified in the utility's requirements document, by a non-NRTL shall be provided by the manufacturer, or vendor, to the contacts listed on the Department of Public Service website for review before final acceptance and posting under the certified equipment list.
 Utilities are not responsible for reviewing and approving equipment tested and certified by a non-NRTL.

-If equipment is UL 1741 and its supplement SA certified by an NRTL and compliance documentation is submitted to the utility, the utility shall accept such equipment for interconnection in New York State.
-All equipment certified to the most current revision of UL 1741 and its supplement SA by an NRTL shall be deemed 'certified equipment' even if it does not appear on the Commission's website under the Certified Equipment list.
+If a NRTL certifies equipment to the most current version of UL 1741, including UL , with settings as specified in the utility's technical requirements document 1741 SB and compliance documentation is submitted to the utility, the utility shall accept such equipment for interconnection in New York State.
+All equipment certified to the most current , with settings as specified in revision of UL 1741, including UL 1741 SB technical requirements document, by an NRTL shall be deemed 'certified equipment' even if it does not appear on the Commission's website under the Certified Equipment list.